Google Home Hub review: Google Assistant helps this tiny screen feel powerful

 As we saw on the Lenovo Smart Display and the JBL Link View, Google Assistant makes good use of the touchscreen with helpful visuals after you ask a question.
 Check the weather, and you'll see illustrations of the forecast for the week.
 Search for local restaurants and you'll see pics of nearby places.

 You can then scroll through the options and tap one for more info.
 Google will even show you how to get there on a map and send the directions to your phone.
-This will work automatically if you have an Android phone and it works on Apple's phones too as long as you have the Google Assistant app installed.
+This will work automatically if you have an Android phone and it works on Apple's iPhones too, as long as you have the Google Assistant app installed.

 You can also make calls with the Home Hub.
 Since Google Assistant can recognize your individual voice, it can find numbers from your phone's list of contacts and dial.
 The recipient will even see that it's you calling.
 You can make video calls with the Hub too, but you're limited to using Google Duo -- Google's mobile app for video chats.
 Since Home Hub doesn't have a camera, you'll be able to look at the recipient but they won't be able to see you.